 - The Client agrees not to publicly release edits, editorial notes, comments, or critiques, including on social media, or to other parties, without written permission.

-- The Client is responsible for their own work and the Editor cannot be held accountable for its success, any legal or copyright issues, or negative feedback.
+- The Client is responsible for their own work and the Editor cannot be held accountable for its success, any legal or copyright issues, or negative feedback and reviews.

 Data protection